DHL (song)

 "DHL" is a song by Frank Ocean, released as a single on October 19, 2019.
 Prior to being released for digital download and streaming, the track was premiered at the end of Ocean's Beats 1 radio show, Blonded Radio.
-Its release follows a day after Ocean announced the tracks "Cayendo" and "Dear April".
-It is Ocean's first release since his cover of "Moon River" was released in February 2018 and it is his first original song since releasing "Provider" in August 2017.
+Its release followed the day after Ocean announced the tracks "Cayendo" and "Dear April".
+It was Ocean's first release since his cover of "Moon River" was released in February 2018 and it was his first original song since releasing "Provider" in August 2017.

-The song was called "dark" and "spacey" by The Fader.
+The song was described "dark" and "spacey" by The Fader.

 Critical reception

 Sheldon Pearce for Pitchfork called Ocean's performance "as cavalier as he’s ever sounded, and it suits him."